It's OK to talk to your doctor.

 The Newfoundland and Labrador Medical Association (NLMA) supports the position of the Canadian Medical Association (CMA) that there is insufficient scientific evidence regarding the use, benefits and risks of cannabis for clinical purposes.

 While the NLMA recognizes that some individuals suffering from terminal illness or chronic disease may obtain relief with cannabis, the NLMA remains concerned about the lack of clinical research, guidance, and regulatory oversight for cannabis as a potential medical intervention.
 Physicians have a lot of information on prescription drugs based on research and clinical trials.
-They know how much to prescribe, what the benefits are and what the side effects could be.
+They know how much to prescribe and ho often, what the benefits are, potential interactions with other drugs and what the side effects could be.
 This information is limited for cannabis.